JERRYFROMKENYA/OSS-bounties/README.md

 - [ ] Read the bounty issue completely
 - [ ] Understand all technical requirements
 - [ ] Review this README thoroughly
+- [ ] **Verify payment eligibility**: Confirm you have a verified Binance account and can receive USDT/USDC
+- [ ] **Acknowledge forfeiture policy**: Understand the 6-month forfeiture policy for unclaimed winnings
 - [ ] Ask clarifying questions in issue comments
 - [ ] Confirm you can meet the submission timeline